Interview with Professor Larry Hickman, Professor of Philosophy at Southern Illinois University Cabondale, USA

 For Dewey, happiness comes when we are connected, when we are balanced, when we find ourselves fitting into a larger whole in terms of the opportunities we have for growth and the opportunities we have to help others grow.
 Happiness doesn't mean that you don't have any problems.
 It means that you develop the resources for dealing with those problems in positive ways.

-Yokota: Dewey's view of the connection between growth and happiness resonates strongly with the philosophy of SGI.
-Fulfillment cannot be granted, it comes from growth and the development of one's talents and capacities.
-This is why Makiguchi was concerned that people develop the ability to create value themselves.
+growth and the development of one's talents and capacities.
+This is why Makiguchi was concerned that people develop the ability

 Hickman: Right.
 My study of Dewey, as well as my study of the Lotus Sutra and the writings of Mr. Ikeda, have led me to conclude that the concepts are very closely linked.
 Growth in Dewey's terms is the creation of value, the creation of new and enriched meanings.
 What is the meaning of life in his view?
 The meaning of life is to enlarge and create more meaning.
 And there is no end to it.
 You just keep doing it.